-Where a building has more than one use, the location and design of entrances becomes important both for legibility and also safety, to ensure that strangers or members of the public do not linger around private resident entrances.
-However they should still be provided on a main frontage as opposed to being hidden around a side or back.
+Where a building has more than one use, "e lo ation and design of entrances becomes important both for leg. "lity and also safety, to ensure that strangers of members of the public do not linger around private resident entrance." "owever they should still be provided on a main frontage and opposed to being hidden around a side or back.